michaelhuettermann/otello/README.md

 For details on the layout, see e. g. [here](https://opentelemetry.io/docs/languages/java/getting-started/).

+This setup is the base for our [zero-code instrumentation](https://opentelemetry.io/docs/zero-code/), as follows next.

 ## Utilizing OpenTelemetry

 Here we discuss OpenTelemetry.
 To explore concepts of observability, and/or learn about tooling that ships with that standard, this